vistadataproject/nodeVISTA/eHMP/PVistAResources/README.md

 In effect, here are some additional patterns added onto to _express_ and other common node.js modules to discipline the development of VistA and JDS services.
 It is appropriate that the "RDK" is called __node-vistaexpress__ in its package.json (see copies of server setup and scripts in _RDKServer_) and this _node-vistaexpress_ is a peer of EWD, a VistA and NoSQL aware node.js server framework (oh the parallel plumbing we weave ...).

 The Project is only interested in the RPC-backed Resources, the ones that talk to VistA.
 We will compare VDM(N), data-centric write-back with the RPC alternative.
+Is _symmetric data-driven read-write_ better?

 The directory "Tests" has eHMP's tests for some of these resources.

 ### Summary